 As a courtesy to others, know how to mute your microphone.
 Unmute yourself quickly when you need to speak and put mute back on afterwards.
 This will ensure no random outside notices make their way onto your video call.

 7. Body language

 Even though people will only be seeing the top half of your body, you still need to be aware of your body language.

 Sit up straight in your chair with your feet on the ground.
 Keep the fidgeting down to a minimum.
 Know what you look like before you get on the video call – don’t check your teeth once you’re connected.

 Don’t forget that you’re on camera.
 Part of looking good means acting as you would in person.
 Pay close attention to your video call settings and the expression on your face.
 We can all still see you!

 8. Keep clear of distractions – if possible

 If you are really uncomfortable on camera, then practise, practise, practise.
 The more you practise, the more you will be comfortable.
-Even though it may be awkward at first, with a couple of practise rounds you can become a consummate professional.
+Even though it may be awkward at first, you can become a consummate professional with a couple of practise rounds.

-Stay safe, keep healthy, and remember to be kind to yourselves.
+Stay safe, keep healthy, and remember to be kind to yourself.